 PDT is generally only covered by medical insurances when it is used to remove actinic keratosis, a type of pre-cancer of skin.
 We have not seen health insurance cover treatment for acne or acne scars, and cosmetic sun damage doesn’t meet their requirements for medical necessity.
 That having been said, we do not accept insurance of any kind at our practice.
 This allows us to significantly lower our costs to do business, since we don’t need a whole team of medical billers, and that allows us to offer PDT at a lower price than most practices.
 The pricing of your treatment will depend upon the type of light used and whether you purchase your treatments as a package or a la carte.
 Individual pricing is quoted during the free consultation with one of our cosmetic physicians.
 On average, PDT with Vbeam is $875 for the full face.

-GentleWaves is the first device to break the code of LED Photomodulation technology.
+GentleWaves is the first device using effective LED photomodulation technology.
 The key to the science behind GentleWaves lies in using gentle light energy at specifically selected proprietary codes for optimum effectiveness.
 The modulated light is then delivered to target treatment areas by sophisticated pulsed technology.
 GentleWaves is not only able to stimulate the body to produce collagen but can reduce the level of the enzyme in the body that breaks collagen down.

-The GentleWaves treatment is completely painless, can be performed in minutes and you can return to your normal activities immediately afterwards.
+The GentleWaves treatment is completely painless, can be performed in minutes and you can return to your normal activities immediately afterward.
 There will be no redness or peeling.
-A series of once weekly treatments for eight weeks is advised, followed by maintenance.
+A series of once-weekly treatments for eight weeks is advised, followed by maintenance.